Juggernaut93/Projector2Assembler/README.md

 # Projector2Assembler
-Space Engineers script: queue all the components needed to build a blueprint on your assember.
+Space Engineers script: queue all the components needed to build a blueprint on your assembler.

 Projector2Assembler by Juggernaut93